CrashCortez/Cohpi4/README.md

 # Cohpi4
-The Internets said "COH will never play on the pi4!"
+No one said "COH will never play on the pi4!"

 Crash said "Hold my beer!"